 The principal staff member of the Authority is the Chief Executive Officer (CEO), hired and appointed by the Board of Commissioners.
 The CEO is directly responsible for carrying out the policies established by the board and is delegated the responsibility for hiring, training, and supervising the Authority staff in order to manage the day-to-day operations of the Authority.
-The CEO is responsible for ensuring compliance with federal and state laws and directives for the programs managed.
-In addition, the CEO's duties include budgeting and financial planning for the agency.
+The CEO is responsible for ensuring compliance with federal and state laws and directives for the programs managed as well as Authority policies.
+In addition, the CEO's duties include budgeting and financial planning for the Authority.

-1-I.C.
+1-I.B.
 THE AUTHORITY'S MISSION

-The mission of the Authority is to deliver safe and decent housing for low-income households and integrate economic opportunity for residents.
+The mission of the Authority is to advance social equity and grow thriving communities by providing quality, safe, affordable housing and resources for residents.

-1-I.D.
+1-I.C.
 THE AUTHORITY'S PROGRAMS